-State Police Identify Found Remains as Teen Missing Since 1969
+State police identify found remains as teen missing since 1969

-Wilkes-Barre – The Pennsylvania State Police announced this week that human remains discovered in Luzerne County nearly 10 years ago have been identified as those of a Wilkes-Barre teenager who went missing four decades earlier.
+WILKES-BARRE – The Pennsylvania State Police announced Tuesday that human remains discovered in Luzerne County nearly 10 years ago have been identified as those of a Wilkes-Barre teenager who went missing four decades earlier.

 PSP announced the development and asked for the public’s help to find the person responsible for the death of Joan Marie Dymond.
 She was 14 years old when she disappeared from the Andover Street Park on June 25, 1969.